About the Project

 The green urchin (L. variegates) is of an appropriate distance such that putative exons and cis-regulatory sequence regions are identifiable by sequence conservation while most sequence is too divergent to align to S. purpuratus.
 The goal is to define the genome sequence so that the intergenic sequence on either side of a gene of interest is included in the contig with the gene itself.

 The sea star (P. miniata) is more distant to S. purpuratus and will provide evidence for assessing the difference between flexible and inflexible gene regulatory networks in evolution.
-Other related species included in this project are the “modern” sea urchin (A. punctulata), “primitive” sea urchin (E. tribuloides), the sea star (D. imbricata), and the hemichordate (P. flava).
+Other related species included in this project are the “modern” sea urchin, “primitive” sea urchin (E. tribuloides), the sea star (O. spiculata), the sea cucumber (P. parvimensis) and the hemichordate outgroup, the acorn worm (Saccoglossus kowalevskii).

 This project is funded by the National Human Genome Research Institute (NHGRI), National Institutes of Health.
 The white paper describing this project was developed by Eric Davidson and Andrew Cameron at California Institute of Technology in collaboration with the sea urchin genome advisory group and the BCM-HGSC.

-The genome assembly, Spur_2.1 is available for download as linearized scaffolds and as individual contigs files.
+The genome assemblies are available for download from NCBI.
 The scaffolds are not placed on chromosomes.

 The genome assembly, Spur 2.1 and annotated features including gene predictions and curated gene models are available for browsing and download via the Genboree Sea Urchin site by using the link in the sidebar.
 The annotation database can also be queried directly.